iMovR Lander Lite Standing Desk Review

 Part of the premium desk experience is the extraordinary quality of packaging that iMovR uses to decrease the chance of damage in transit.
 There’s nothing more disappointing than waiting for your desk to arrive only to find it was busted enroute and then having to wait for a replacement.
 For this reason iMovR ships most of their desks by freight, not parcel, to minimize this common problem when buying standing desks online.

-While both the Lander and it’s new Lite version are engineered to meet ANSI/BIFMA X5.5-2014 standards for commercial furniture, only the Lander is currently certificated. iMovR says it will probably have the Lander Lite independently tested and certified in the near future but for now if you’re buying for a government agency or large enterprise and BIFMA certification is a requirement for you then you’ll want to stick to the original Lander.
-The original Lander is thus the only one presently available through GSA.
+While both the Lander and it’s new Lite version are engineered to meet ANSI/BIFMA X5.5-2014 standards for commercial furniture, only the Lander is currently certified by an independent testing laboratory. iMovR says it is currently have the Lander Lite independently tested and expects to have its ANSI/BIFMA certificate by September, 2019.

 Learn all about the subject with our primer on ANSI/BIFMA Certification Standards for Sit-Stand Desks and Treadmill Desks